What Is the NFL Franchise Tag and How Does it Work?

 A great example of the franchise tag involves Dak Prescott.
 From doing business with the Dallas Cowboys, the quarterback learned that scoring a lucrative one-year payday carries significant risks.

 So what exactly is the NFL franchise tag?
 And how does the system work?

-Let’s take a closer look at the ins and outs of a key component of the Collective Bargaining Agreement that may not necessarily benefit NFL players quite as much as you’d expect.
+Let’s look at the ins and outs of a key component of the Collective Bargaining Agreement that may not benefit NFL players as much as you’d expect.